 Whether you and/or some of your family members have had breast cancer, you may be interested in the possibility of genetic testing.
 The best way to get started is to learn more about your family history on both your mother’s and your father’s side.
 An abnormal gene that increases breast cancer risk is more likely to run in your family if:

-- Many women in your family have had breast and/or ovarian cancer, particularly at a younger age than these cancers typically develop (before age 50).
+- Three or more women in your family have had breast and/or ovarian cancer, particularly if breast cancer is diagnosed at a younger age than this cancer typically develops (before age 50).

 - A close relative has had cancer involving both breasts.